ledergec/rapidschema/readme.md

 yourself.
 However, rapidschema is a header only library and its dependencies either are header only (rapidjson) or have a header only mode (libfmt).
 Only abseil.io needs to be linked to - another reason to use C++17.

-So far, rapidschema has only been tested with gcc-8.2.
+Rapidschema has been tested with gcc-8.2 and Apple LLVM version 10.0.0 (clang-1000.10.44.4).
+For both, the C++11 and C++17 version was tested.

 If you run into problems when integrating or have remarks on the cmake build scripts contained in the rapidschema source base please let us know.